FokiDoki/WireRest/README.md

 If you want to disable token authentication, set it to empty.

 Token can be passed in two ways:
-1. As a query parameter like `/v1/peers?token=TOKEN` (For POST requests, the token must be passed in the body)
+1. As a query parameter like `/v1/peers?token=TOKEN`
 2. As a header (basic access authentication): `Authorization: Basic TOKEN`